What Now? Hobbies For Moms With An Almost Empty Nest

-If you’re a mom that’s teetering on the edge of having an empty nest, chances are it feels like you’ve been asked something similar to “What are you going to do when the kids are gone?” at least 7,863,916 times over the last year.
-Depending on how you’re feeling and who you’re speaking to, your standard answer is probably something like:
+If you’re a mom that’s teetering on the edge of having an empty nest, particularly a stay at home mom, chances are it feels like you’ve been asked “What are you going to do now?” at least 7,863,916 times over the last year.
+Your standard answer is something like:

 “Oh, you know, I’ve got all kinds of projects lined up.”